 What is the water cycle?

 Saltwater like ocean water is toxic to humans and land plants and animals.
-All the water we drink, bathe in, clean with, and use to grow plants must be fresh water.
-Fresh water is only a tiny fraction of the water on earth: about 97.5% of earth’s water is saltwater.
-That means only 2.5% of earth’s water is fresh water.
+All the water we drink, bathe in, clean with, and use to grow plants must be freshwater.
+Freshwater is only a tiny fraction of the water on earth: about 97.5% of earth’s water is saltwater.
+That means only 2.5% of the earth’s water is freshwater.
 Of that 2.5% freshwater, most is not usable by humans.
-Over two thirds of earth’s fresh water is frozen in glaciers, ice caps, and snow, and a little less than a third is groundwater.
+Over two-thirds of the earth’s freshwater is frozen in glaciers, ice caps, and snow, and a little less than a third is groundwater.
 Surface water like rivers, lakes, and ponds are just a fraction of a percentage of earth’s total fresh water – and just a tiny part of a fraction of a percentage of earth’s total water overall!
-If you’re having trouble visualizing this, check out the free at-home activity guide to help you and your child or students visualize the percentages of fresh water from home in the kitchen or bathtub!
+If you’re having trouble visualizing this, check out the free at-home activity guide to help you and your child or students visualize the percentages of freshwater from home in the kitchen or bathtub!

 References and Further Reading